DIY A Thick, Cozy, Chunky Knit Blanket…in one day!

 (This post contains affiliate links for your convenience and I will earn a small commission if these products are purchased.
 However, please know that I won’t recommend a product I don’t or wouldn’t use.
 Also, the price you are charged does not increase through the use of these links.
 Any income we earn from this affiliate revenue helps defray the costs associated with operating this blog.
 See here for my full disclosure policy.)

 - 14 skeins of Super Bulky (size 6) yarn, 21 yards per skein.
 I used Loops & Threads Biggie.
-If you can’t find it (doesn’t look like it is sold online anymore), you might try some of these.
+If you can’t find it, you might try some of these.
 I haven’t felt them, so can’t attest to their feel, but they look like they may be thick enough.
 It’s hard to tell though:

 - Red Heart Grande Yarn – Aran